-Management of the Fund Name and Municipality of Residence Services Provided to the Fund Manager, Portfolio Manager and Promoter PIMCO Canada Corp.
-Commerce Court West, 199 Bay Street, Suite 2050, Toronto, Ontario M5L 1G2 PIMCO Canada Corp. ("PIMCO Canada" or the "Manager") is the investment fund manager, portfolio manager and promoter of the Fund.
+Management of the Fund Name and Municipality of Residence Services Provided to the Fund Trustee, Manager, Portfolio Manager and Promoter PIMCO Canada Corp.
+Commerce Court West, 199 Bay Street, Suite 2050, Toronto, Ontario M5L 1G2 PIMCO Canada Corp. (" PIMCO Canada " or the " Manager ") is the investment fund manager, portfolio manager and promoter of the Fund.
+PIMCO Canada also acts as the trustee (the " Trustee ") of the Fund in accordance with the Trust Agreement.
 The Manager will retain the Sub-Adviser to manage the portfolio of the Fund.
-The Manager is a wholly-owned subsidiary of the Sub-Adviser.
-Sub-Adviser Pacific Investment Management Company LLC California Pacific Investment Management Company LLC ("PIMCO" or the "Sub-Adviser"), an affiliate of the Manager, serves as the Sub-Adviser for the Fund pursuant to the Investment Management Agreement between the Manager and PIMCO.
+The Manager and the Trustee is a wholly- owned subsidiary of the Sub-Adviser.
+Sub-Adviser Pacific Investment Management Company LLC California Pacific Investment Management Company LLC (" PIMCO " or the " Sub-Adviser "), an affiliate of the Manager, serves as the Sub-Adviser for the Fund pursuant to the Investment Management Agreement between the Manager and PIMCO.
 Subject to the Investment Management Agreement and to the supervision of the Manager, PIMCO has full investment discretion and makes all determinations with respect to the investment of the Fund's assets.
-The Manager will be responsible to the Fund for any loss that arises out of the failure of the Sub-Adviser (i) to exercise the powers and discharge its duties under the Investment Management Agreement honestly, in good faith and in the best interests of the Fund, or (ii) to exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
-Trustee State Street Trust Company Canada Toronto, Ontario Acting as trustee of the Fund in accordance with the Trust Agreement, and performing the duties and services and exercising the rights accorded to it therein.
+The Manager will be responsible to the Fund for any loss that arises out of the failure of the Sub- Adviser (i) to exercise the powers and discharge its duties under the Investment Management Agreement honestly, in good faith and in the best interests of the Fund, or (ii) to exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
 Custodian State Street Trust Company Canada Toronto, Ontario Providing custodial services to the Fund.
 Auditor PricewaterhouseCoopers LLP Toronto, Ontario Providing auditing services to the Fund.
 Registrar and Transfer Agent TSX Trust Company Toronto, Ontario Maintaining the securities register and the register of transfers of Units.